EdAyers/edlib/docs/meta_0.md

 I am going to assume that readers are familiar with dependent type theory and proving things in Lean.
 But not with how these things are implemented on an actual computer.
 I will also assume that the reader is comfortable with functional programming concepts such as `monad`,  `functor`, `alternative` and `applicative`.
-The reader should also be aware that I am a beginner to Lean, but not to the internals of theorem provers, so it is very likely that this docuement contains misleading errors.
+I am a beginner to Lean and I wrote this document to help myself learn how it works.
-Most of the text is copied from docstrings in the Lean library or from answers on Zulip.
+A lot of the text is copied from docstrings in the Lean library or from answers on Zulip.
 Hence this document is best thought of as a form of benign plagarism.
 I would like to thank Mario Carneiro, Leo de Moura, Gabriel Ebner, Simon Hudon, Sebastian Ullrich, Kevin Buzzard, Rob Lewis and everyone else in the Lean community chat for helping me out.
+Some of the details in this document have been added as docstrings to the Lean core library.

 Finally, I am trying to write this for a mathematician who wants to gain an understanding of what is going on under the hood rather than for pro type theorists.
 So I will make lots of simplifications and analogies that should really come braced with a page of caveats and footnotes.
 If you want to get nitpicky then you will just have to study actual textbooks, papers and source-code on the topic.

 ## What is a type theory?